| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 form of treatment for varicose veins and is a very effective way of completely

+removing veins.
 EVLT (Endovenous Laser Therapy) - this is a newer method of treating the source of the varicose veins in the groin or behind the knee (sapheno-femoral and saphenopopliteal junctions).
 It is also a replacement for the stripping part of the operation, but frequently does not deal with all of the visible varicose veins.
 Its use is increasing.
+RFA (RadioFrequency Ablation) - this is also a newer method of treating the source of the varicose veins.
+It is also a replacement for the stripping part of the operation and similarly does not always deal with all of the varicose veins.

 Injection sclerotherapy - this is used in all types of varicose veins and a microinjection technique may be used for thread veins.
 It does not seem as effective as other techniques for larger varicose veins.
+Compression stockings - these may be

 all that is required if aching and swelling are the main problems.
 It is